 This report has been prepared by C. M. Jewell & Associates Pty Limited for the use of the client identified in Section 1.1, for the specific purpose described in that section.
-The project objectives outlined in Section 1.2 were developed for that purpose, taking into consideration any client requirements and budgetary constraints set out in the proposal referenced in Section 1.1.
+The project objectives and scope of work outlined in Sections 1.2 and 1.3 were developed for that purpose, taking into consideration any client requirements and budgetary constraints set out in the proposal referenced in Section 1.1.

 The work has been carried out, and this report prepared, utilising the standards of skill and care normally expected of professional scientists practising in the fields of hydrogeology and contaminated land management in Australia.
 The level of confidence of the conclusions reached is governed, as in all such work, by the scope of the investigation carried out and by the availability and quality of existing data.
 Where limitations or uncertainties in conclusions are known, they are identified in this report.
-However, no liability can be accepted for failure to identify conditions or issues which arise in the future and which could not reasonably have been assessed or predicted using the adopted scope of investigation and the data derived from that investigation.
+However, no liability can be accepted for failure to identify conditions or issues that may arise in the future and that could not reasonably have been assessed or predicted using the adopted scope of investigation and the data derived from that investigation.
 An information sheet - 'Important Information about your Environmental Site Assessment' - is provided with this report.
 The report should be read in conjunction with that information sheet.